Free Tool

 What is a campaign naming convention?

 A campaign naming convention is a structured format for naming your ad campaigns, ad sets, and ads so every element is instantly identifiable.
-Instead of Spring Sale — US — Video v2, a naming convention produces something like TOFU_CONV_FB_SpringSale_US_VID_V2 — each segment encodes a specific dimension of the campaign.
+Instead of Spring Sale — US — Video v2, a naming convention produces something like #001_SpringSale_VIDUI_NEW_US_Byron_50Off — each segment encodes a specific dimension of the creative.

 The format follows a simple pattern: a fixed set of fields, separated by a consistent delimiter, applied at each level of your ad account hierarchy.
 Fields are abbreviated codes (TOFU for top-of-funnel, CONV for conversions, LAL for lookalike, etc.) that keep names short while staying readable.